-About 54% of American Eagle Outfitters revenue comes from women's apparel and accessories, while some 37% comes from men's.
-The company's Aerie products bring in the remainder of total sales at around 9%.
+About 55% of American Eagle's revenue comes from AEO women's apparel and accessories and some 35% comes from men's.
+The company's Aerie products bring in the remainder of total sales at around 10%.

 Products are sold online to 81 countries worldwide.
-American Eagle rings up nearly 90% of its sales in the US.
-Canada, where the chain has more than 100 stores in nine provinces, is the company's second largest market.
-The chain also has 156 international stores in more than 20 countries, including 23 stores in Mexico, six in Hong Kong, nine in China, three in the UK, and six in Puerto Rico.
+American Eagle rings up more than 85% of its sales in the US.
+Canada, where the chain has 100 stores in nine provinces, is the company's second largest market.
+The chain also has around 150 international stores in more than 20 countries, including 25 stores in Mexico, six in Hong Kong, 10 in China, and three in the UK.

 Sales and Marketing

 The company's merchandise is typically shipped from vendors to US distribution centers in Pennsylvania and Kansas or its Canadian distribution center in Ontario.
-It has third-party distribution centers in Mexico City, Shanghai, and Hong Kong.
+It has third-party distribution centers in Mexico City, Shanghai, the Netherlands, and Hong Kong.

-In fiscal 2016 (ended January), the company spent approximately $104.1 million on advertising.
-Its advertising costs are mostly related to direct mail, in-store photographs, and other promotional costs that come with marketing campaigns.
+Advertising expenditure mostly goes towards direct mail, in-store photographs, and other promotional costs that come with marketing campaigns.